leyfall/coding_journey/DAYS.md

 Day 130 - 05.07.26

 - opening to coddy first
+- I'm on time blocker so I will do something good for once lmao.
+-